kbridson/rails-demos-and-deets-2021-test/demo-11-one-to-many-associations-part-1.md

       description: This quiz covers basic Rails programming concepts.
     ```

-1. Add a `quiz` attribute to each `McQuestion` fixture that points to the `Quiz` fixture we just created in the previous step:
+1. In `test/fixtures/mc_questions.yml`, add a `quiz` attribute to each `McQuestion` fixture that points to the `Quiz` fixture we just created in the previous step, like this:

     ```yml
     one: